 - Map future trail alignments and identify opportunities in the land development ordinance to require or incentivize trail construction when new development or redevelopment occurs along a proposed alignment.
-Mapped trail alignments should be included in relevant City and MPO plans. - For example, Windsor, Colorado requires that "applicants shall install on their site any trail segments that are currently absent, that have been mapped and are included in a city or MPO transportation master plan or similar document.
+Mapped trail alignments should be included in relevant City and MPO plans. - o For example, Windsor, Colorado requires that "applicants shall install on their site any trail segments that are currently absent, that have been mapped and are included in a city or MPO transportation master plan or similar document.
 In order to accomplish this, the review of future trail alignments should be incorporated into the city's development review process" (Sec.
-17-1-20. - Sidewalks and trails). - In the land development ordinance (pending legal review), set minimum thresholds that new residential developments (subdivisions and neighborhoods) must meet for street connectivity, entrance/exit points, and walkability to allow through-movement and create continuity of the multimodal network; for example, the LEEDv4 for Neighborhood Development certification program identifies a range of factors to measure neighborhood connectivity and walkability, such as intersections per square mile, percent of the circulation network designed for a target speed of 20 mph or less, and façade orientation. - Update the MPO's Complete Streets Resolution (2021) with a specific requirement to provide safe access for all roadway users as part of roadway design, reconstruction, and new construction projects. - The National Complete Streets Coalition recommends that MPO policies require: 1) "all new construction and reconstruction/retrofit projects receiving state or federal funding to account for the needs of all modes of transportation and all users of the road network"; 2) "all maintenance projects and ongoing operations, such as resurfacing, repaving, restriping, rehabilitation, or other types of changes to the transportation system receiving state or federal funding to account for the needs of all modes of transportation and all users of the road network"2. - A policy that states that roadway facilities shall accommodate multimodal user of all ages and abilities establishes the mandate for updating street design standards and regulations to comply with the requirement. - Revise the Santa Fe Street Design Standards as follows: - The recommended width of vehicle travel lanes for street types that are currently 11' (arterials) should be reduced to 10' in, an effort to reduce speeding and potentially create additional space for multimodal facilities such as widened sidewalks or on-street bike lanes.
+17-1-20.
+Sidewalks and trails). - In the land development ordinance (pending legal review), set minimum thresholds that new residential developments (subdivisions and neighborhoods) must meet for street connectivity, entrance/exit points, and walkability to allow through-movement and create continuity of the multimodal network; for example, the LEEDv4 for Neighborhood Development certification program identifies a range of factors to measure neighborhood connectivity and walkability, such as intersections per square mile, percent of the circulation network designed for a target speed of 20 mph or less, and façade orientation. - Update the MPO's Complete Streets Resolution (2021) with a specific requirement to provide safe access for all roadway users as part of roadway design, reconstruction, and new construction projects. - o The National Complete Streets Coalition recommends that MPO policies require: 1) "all new construction and reconstruction/retrofit projects receiving state or federal funding to account for the needs of all modes of transportation and all users of the road network"; 2) "all maintenance projects and ongoing operations, such as resurfacing, repaving, restriping, rehabilitation, or other types of changes to the transportation system receiving state or federal funding to account for the needs of all modes of transportation and all users of the road network"2. - o A policy that states that roadway facilities shall accommodate multimodal user of all ages and abilities establishes the mandate for updating street design standards and regulations to comply with the requirement.